13 Day 4×4 Classic Uganda Odyssey

 - 12 NIGHTS OF LUXURY ACCOMMODATION IN UGANDA

 DAY 1: ARRIVAL IN UGANDA

 On arrival at Entebbe International Airport, our Guest Representative welcomes you to Uganda.
-Each guest receives a welcome bag and our representative assists you to transfer your luggage to the waiting safari jeep and proceed to resort for a night – a thirty minutes to an hour drive from Entebbe itself.
+Each guest receives a welcome bag and our representative assists you to transfer your luggage to the waiting safari jeep and proceed to the resort for a night – a thirty-minute to an hour drive from Entebbe itself.
 Meals and overnight at Lake Victoria Serena resort Entebbe (BB)

 Visa to travel to Uganda